Lamar Smith (American football): Drunk driving

 Smith was charged with vehicular assault in 1994.
 He was drinking and driving prior to a car wreck that left teammate Mike Frier paralyzed from the neck down.
-The prosecutor noted that Smith had drank at least five beers and six-and-a-half ounces of Scotch shortly before his car struck a utility pole.
+The prosecutor noted that Smith had drunk at least five beers and six-and-a-half ounces of Scotch shortly before his car struck a utility pole.
 Smith pleaded guilty to vehicular assault in 1996, and served 60 days in a work-release program.
 He was also ordered to give 35 to 50 percent of his NFL earnings to Frier over a seven-year period.

 He was arrested on a second DUI charge in 2002 while playing for the Panthers.

 NFL Europe

 In 2007, he participated in a coaching internship program with NFL Europe.